 General Principles, as opposed to Ethical Standards, are an aspiration, something we strive toward.
-Their intent is to guide and inspire coders toward the very highest ethical ideals of the profession.
+Their intent is to guide and inspire home health and hospice professionals toward the very highest ethical ideals of the profession.
 General Principles represent the underlying thoughts and ideals of our Ethical Standards.